n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleDrive/README.md

 - Delete a file
 - Download a file
 - List files and folders
+- Share a file
 - Upload a file
 :::

 ::: details Folder
 - Create a folder
 - Delete a folder
+- Share a folder
 :::

 ## Example Usage